 Q & A With Big Ramy

-We sat down with 2020 Olympia champ Big Ramy for an interview around his protein intake the importance of protein for your workouts and gains.
+We sat down with 2020 Olympia champ Big Ramy for an exclusive interview around his protein intake the importance of protein for your workouts and gains.
 Let’s jump into this and see what Big Ramy has to say!

 Big Ramy: I eat around 500g of protein every day.
 On my rest days it may go down to 400g, and on a really hard training day, I might consume as high as 600g, but I always make sure I consume at least 1g of protein per pound of body weight.
 I recommend that athletes who are trying to build muscle consume at least 1g of protein per pound of body weight.
 I have gone as high as 2g of protein per pound of body weight during my offseason.

 Generation Iron: Sure is a lot of protein!
 We’ve spent a good deal of time together while you trained at Oxygen Gym in Kuwait and we were able to witness your nutrition, workout routine and training.
 Can you share with us what are your favorite sources of protein?

 Big Ramy: It’s important to find protein sources that digest well and don’t leave you feeling bloated.
 My favorite protein sources are eggs/egg whites, skinless chicken breast, extra lean ground beef, salmon, and bison.
 I also use the Enhanced Labs Isolate Protein after my workouts.
 It tastes amazing and it makes it really convenient to get protein into my body right after a hard workout.

 Generation Iron: We are aware there are some protein sources you tend to stay away from.
 For instance, we noticed you didn’t include pork.
 Is there a reason why?

 Big Ramy: I don’t eat pork for religious reasons, but I also feel that there are better options than pork.
 Pork is generally very fatty and a low-quality meat that I do not include in my diet.